turbomarko/turbo-drf/{{cookiecutter.project_slug}}/README.rst

 In development, it is often nice to be able to see emails that are being sent from your application.
 For that reason local SMTP server `MailHog`_ with a web interface is available as docker container.

 Container mailhog will start automatically when you will run all docker containers.
-Please check `cookiecutter-django Docker documentation`_ for more details how to start all containers.
+Please check `turbo-drf Docker documentation`_ for more details how to start all containers.

 With MailHog running, to view messages that are sent by your application, open your browser and go to ``http://127.0.0.1:8025``